gabrielfgm/financial_history/paste_syllabi.md

 <!--chapter:end:15-week.Rmd-->

-# The Bank of England and the lifeboat operation
+# The Bank of England and crises in the late 1970s

 ## General readings